DiarmuidHenry/PP5/README.md

 - Internal Linking: Every page is reachable via links from other pages, ensuring a logical structure that search engines can easily crawl.
 This helps improve the overall accessibility and ranking of the site.
 - Meta Tags and Titles: Meta description tags are included on all key pages to provide search engines with relevant information about the content.
 Additionally, the site title is set in the parent template to ensure consistent branding and SEO-friendly structure across all pages.
-- Link Attributes: The proper use of nofollow for paid or distrusted links and sponsored for sponsored content is implemented to define relationships between linked documents correctly.
+- Link Attributes: The proper use of "nofollow" for paid or distrusted links and "sponsored" for sponsored content is implemented to define relationships between linked documents correctly.
 - Sitemap and Robots.txt: A sitemap is included in the application to facilitate search engine bot crawling, while a robots.txt file is provided to manage how and what content should be crawled.
 This ensures that sensitive or unnecessary pages are excluded from search engine results.
 - 404 and 500 Pages: Custom 404 error and 500 network error pages are in place with appropriate messaging and a redirect back to the home page, ensuring that users who encounter non-existent content are not left stranded.